rwxrob/notes/Fitness/Riding in the rain?.md

 - Uncomfortable unless mount fenders every time
 - Decreases visibility to drivers

 I know that *tons* of bike riders of all types will find my fair-weather position on the rain somewhat wimpy.
-I would have thought that at one point myself.
+I think that about myself somewhat.
+There's something intriguing about being able to put in massive volume all year round no matter what the weather

 ## Reconciling with adventure cycling